sharedgithub/myTestRepo/src/readmes/Chapter-3-Assignments.md

 Block variables live only as long as the code block is executing. for(int i=2;i<20,i++) here i is block variable

-## Garbage collector

-it makes sure that the heap has as much free space as possible

-The garbage collector is under the control of the JVM; JVM decides when to run the garbage collector.

-an object is eligible for garbage collection when no live thread can access it

-### There are some ways by which we can make object elligible for garbage collection

-StringBuffer sb=new StringBuffer("hello");
-sb=null;   // nulling a reference
-sb=new StringBuffer("world");   // reassinment

-so the reference variable sb when set to null the stringbuffer object with value hello is elligible for Garbage collection

-reassignment also makes the previous hello strigbuffer object elligible for GC

-so to request jvm's garbage collector we can use System.gc().
-But it is only a request, whether or not jvm will perform garbage collection is not guaranteed.

-Object class has finalize() method which is for the object to do cleanup before getting removed by GC. but then again it will run or not is not guranteed.

 ### Pass by value